Clintonio/NatureOverhaul/readme.txt

 - Most seeds, saplings and plants will self plant if they aren't picked up before they expire.
 - Most trees will generate saplings.
+- Only runs in overworld for performance reasons and to prevent affecting modded dimensions

 OLD README BELOW: